sematext/docs/docs/logagent/index.md

 #### Build-in data parser

 - Log format detection and intelligent pattern matching
-- Pattern library included, covering a set of standard application like databases, web servers and message queue services
+- Pattern library included, covering a set of common databases, web servers, message queues, etc.
 - Easy to extend with custom patterns and JS transform functions
 - Hot reload of changed pattern definitions without service restart
-- Auto-detection of Date and Number fields
+- Auto-detection of date and numeric fields
 - Replacement of sensitive data with configurable hashing algorithms (SHA-1, SHA-256, SHA-512, …)
-- GeoIP lookup with automatic GeoIP DB updates (maxmind geopip-lite files)
+- GeoIP lookup with automatic GeoIP DB updates (maxmind geoip-lite files)

 #### Command-line tool

+Logagent can also be used as a command-line too.

 - Works with Unix pipes (stdin/stdout)
 - Log parser and format converter (e.g. text to JSON, line delimited JSON or YAML)